viamrobotics/docs/docs/components/gantry.md

 - A [board](/components/board/) or [controller](/components/input-controller/) component that can detect changes in voltage on GPIO pins
 - A [motor](/components/motor/) that can move linear rails
-  - Encoded motor: See [dc motor with encoder](/components/motor/#dc-motor-with-encoder) and [encoder component](/components/encoder/) for more information.
+  - Encoded motor: See [DC motor with encoder](/components/motor/#dc-motor-with-encoder) and [encoder component](/components/encoder/) for more information.
-  - Stepper motor: Requires setting limit switches in the config of the gantry, or setting offsets in the config of the stepper motor.
+  - [Stepper motor](/components/motor/#stepper-motor): Requires setting limit switches in the config of the gantry, or setting offsets in the config of the stepper motor.
 - Limit switches, to attach to the ends of the gantry's axis

 ### Configuration